 As many businesses and families are going full steam ahead this time of year, your friends at YHB wanted to take a moment to summarize some important tax developments that have occurred in the past few months that may affect you.

 Proposed regulations would close family business estate/gift tax loopholes.

 · In August, the IRS issued new proposed regulations that would close two estate and gift tax loopholes.

 · These loopholes treat the lapse of certain rights in a family business as a transfer to family members, and value transfers of an interest in a family business to a family member without considering certain restrictions on that interest.

 · Taxpayers or their estates owning closely held businesses or other entities have used these loopholes to lower the taxable value of their transferred assets and thereby minimize their estate or gift tax burden.
 There is still time to act, however, as the loopholes will remain open until final regulations are issued.

-Loss deduction allowed for estate that suffered Ponzi losses through an entity.
+Loss deduction allowed for estates that suffered Ponzi losses through an entity.

 · The Tax Court has allowed an estate to claim a theft loss deduction for losses incurred by a limited liability company (LLC) in which it held a 99% interest.
 The LLC’s sole asset was an account that, during the settlement of the case, became worthless as a result of Bernie Madoff’s Ponzi scheme.
 The losses were allowed under a tax code provision (Sec.
-2054) allow
+2054), that allows

 ingestates a deduction for casualty losses incurred during the settlement of the estate, assuming that the losses are not compensated for by insurance or otherwise.